modmaker/BeBoPr/README.md

 BeBoPr
 ======

-> 2013-08-12 - New [Bridge PCBs](https://github.com/modmaker/BeBoPr/wiki/BeBoPr-Bridge) available for shipping.
-Transfer EUR 8.50 with address details via PayPal to receive a set in your mailbox (price includes shipping worldwide).
+> 2013-08-12 - The new [Bridge PCBs](https://github.com/modmaker/BeBoPr/wiki/BeBoPr-Bridge) are available for shipping.
+See [here](https://github.com/modmaker/BeBoPr/wiki/BeBoPr-Bridge) for details.

 This repository contains the **(Open Source)** software to create 3D printer with a [BeagleBone](http://beagleboard.org/) and a [BeBoPr Cape](http://circuitco.com/support/index.php?title=BeBoPr_Cape).
 It also hosts the [**wiki**](https://github.com/modmaker/BeBoPr/wiki/Home-of-the-BeBoPr) pages with information about the BeBoPr Cape and software.